-

 Peacebuilding grants

-The Peace Building Unit manages the award procedure for projects eligible to the “Peace Building” budget line of the FPS Foreign Affairs.
+The Peace Building Unit manages the award procedure for funding projects in the “Peace Building” budget of the FPS Foreign Affairs.

 Peace operations